puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 >**Important** During the initial installation of the master, the install script will attempt to connect to the internet in order to download the agent tarball from a Puppet Labs maintained repo.
 If the script cannot access the repo (due to a firewall issue, IT policy, etc.), the agent tarball will not be downloaded and you will see error messages in the first puppet run on the master.
 These do not mean the installation failed, only the retrieval of the tarball.
 >
 >You can solve this issue by manually retrieving the tarball, and distributing it to masters manually or via a symlinked shared folder.
+For example, if want to add Debian agent support to a RHEL master, you would put `puppet-enterprise-3.2.0-debian-7-amd64-agent.tar.gz` in `opt/staging/pe_repo`.
+Then you only need to classify the master with `pe_repo::platform::debian-7-amd64` and the repo is ready for use.
 Alternatively, you can run master installs with an answers file with `q_tarball_server` set to an accessible server containing the tarball.

 #### Example Script Usage